Universal Media Disc: Availability and support

-UMD offered large capacity and the capability to store quality audio/video content; however, the format's proprietary nature, the lack of writers and accompanying blank media, made adoption difficult.
-The UMD format never saw implementation on any device other than the PlayStation Portable, and as a result the market was very limited compared to those of other optical media formats.
-The high price of UMD movie releases were another contributing factor: they often retailed at comparable prices to DVD, but lacked extra content.
-Poor sales of UMD movies early in the format's life caused major studios like Universal and Paramount to rescind their support.
-Retail support of the format experienced similar troubles, and in 2006, Wal-Mart began phasing out shelf space devoted to UMD movies.
+The UMD offered a capacity of around 900mb to 1.8gb, and the capability to store audio/standard-definition video content; however, the format's proprietary nature, and lack of both writers and accompanying blank media made adoption difficult.
+The UMD format never saw implementation on any device other than the PlayStation Portable (PSP), and as a result the market was very limited compared to those of other optical media formats.
+The lack of a target demographic for and the high price of UMD movie releases were another contributing factor.
+They were often more expensive than DVDs, but lacked extra content.